zimmski/tirion/README.md

 #### Important external metrics

-* proc.stat.num_threads - how many threads are currently used
+* proc.stat.num_threads - How many threads are currently used
-* proc.stat.utime - the user space time of the process
+* proc.stat.utime - The user space time of the process
-* proc.statm.data - the amount of data pages of the process
+* proc.statm.data - The amount of data pages of the process
-* proc.statm.resident - the amount of resident pages of the process
+* proc.statm.resident - The amount of resident pages of the process

+If a multi-process program is monitored the following metrics are important as well.

+* proc.all.rssize - Accumulated resident set size of all processes in KByte
+* proc.all.vsize - Accumulated virtual memory size of all processes in KByte

 ### Internal metrics